Virgil Nemoianu: Career in the West

-Once he obtained his doctorate, Nemoianu taught at the Universities of Cambridge and London (1973–1974), California at Berkeley (1975–1978), Cincinnati (1978–1979), and The Catholic University of America in Washington, D.C.
-(1979-2016), as well as, in a visiting capacity, at the University of Amsterdam (spring 1995).
-At the Catholic University of America he has been, successively, associate professor (1979–1985), ordinary professor (1985–1993), and William J. Byron Distinguished Professor of Literature and Ordinary Professor of Philosophy (since 1993).
+Once he obtained his doctorate, Nemoianu taught at the Universities of Cambridge and London (1973–1974), UC Berkeley (1975–1978), Cincinnati (1978–1979), and The Catholic University of America in Washington, D.C.
+(1979–2016), as well as, in a visiting capacity, at the University of Amsterdam (spring 1995).
+At the Catholic University of America he was, successively, associate professor (1979–1985), ordinary professor (1985–1993), and William J. Byron Distinguished Professor of Literature and Ordinary Professor of Philosophy (since 1993).
 There, he also held the positions of Director of the Comparative Literature Program (1979–1994) and Associate Academic Vice-president for Graduate Studies (1989–1991).

-In 1993 he was elected a member of the European Academy of Sciences and Arts (Academia Artia et Scientiarium Europae) and in 2003 he was granted the title of Doctor Honoris Causa of the Babeş-Bolyai University in Cluj-Napoca and in 2010 by the Alexandru Ioan Cuza University in Iaşi, and was invited by the Central European University in Budapest to offer the distinguished cycle of "René Wellek lectures" (2004).
+In 1993 he was elected a member of the European Academy of Sciences and Arts (Academia Artia et Scientiarium Europae) and in 2003 he was granted the title of Doctor Honoris Causa of the Babeș-Bolyai University in Cluj-Napoca and in 2010 by the Alexandru Ioan Cuza University in Iași, and was invited by the Central European University in Budapest to offer the distinguished cycle of "René Wellek lectures" (2004).

-Over the years, Virgil Nemoianu has received numerous grants and fellowships from foundations such as Humboldt, Fulbright, DAAD, NEH, USIA, Taft, Earhart, University of California Regents' Fellowship, Wissenschaftskolleg zu Berlin and the University of Georgia Center.
-Among his awards are the Vatican Library Medal (1998), the "Harry Levin" Award of the American Comparative Literature Association (1986), the ARA Prize for Literature (1989), the Catholic University of America Excellence Award for Research (1987), the Award for Memoir-Writing of the Writers' Union of Romania (1995) and the Award for Life-Long Achievement of the Romanian Cultural Foundation (1997).
+Over the years, Nemoianu received numerous grants and fellowships from foundations such as Humboldt, Fulbright, DAAD, NEH, USIA, Taft, Earhart, University of California Regents' Fellowship, Wissenschaftskolleg zu Berlin and the University of Georgia Center.
+His awards included the Vatican Library Medal (1998), the "Harry Levin" Award of the American Comparative Literature Association (1986), the ARA Prize for Literature (1989), the Catholic University of America Excellence Award for Research (1987), the Award for Memoir-Writing of the Writers' Union of Romania (1995) and the Award for Life-Long Achievement of the Romanian Cultural Foundation (1997).
 Special issues of the Romanian monthlies Vatra (1999 and 2010), Familia (2001) and Revista 22 (March 2010) were devoted to Nemoianu's life and work.
 Articles about him have appeared in 8 encyclopedic works.
-The Romanian president awarded Nemoianu the country's highest civilian award the Order of the Star of Romania (Steaua României) in the rank of commander (2010).
+The President of Romanian awarded Nemoianu the country's highest civilian award, the Order of the Star of Romania in the rank of Commander (2010).